Conservatorship & Parental Rights

-What are my rights as a parent during and after my divorce?
+What is “Conservatorship” and what are my rights as a parent?

 Conservatorship – Who has what rights and duties regarding a child?
 Who decides where the child resides primarily, where they go to school, in what activities they engage?
 In Texas, there are two conservatorship scenarios: Joint Managing Conservatorship, which is most common and favored by the Texas Family Code, and Sole Managing Conservatorship, which is less common but far from rare.